jo/webcryptobox-sh/README.md

 Note that `GCM` is not supported by the usual OpenSSL installation, though.

 ## Requirements
-This script uses the following programs:
+This script relies the following packages:

 * OpenSSL
-* cat
-* grep
-* xxd
+* cat, grep and xxd

+Make sure they're installed on your system and globally callable.

 ## Configuration
 Cipher selection is done via environment variables: